 We have all experienced it: The misery of painfully cold fingers and toes.
 Cycling is especially prone to freezing your digits due to the extreme temperatures created by wind-chill and the blood flowing to the working muscles rather than all the way out to your extremities.
 Cold fingers and toes are the most cited reason for people not making a concerted effort to ride outdoors through our notorious Canadian winters.

-- Whether you’ve been thinking about it or not, you’re likely already layering your feet.
-Your socks work as a base layer and your shoes as a shell, which is typically enough to keep you warm down to temperatures as low as 10°C. However, staying warm through the winter (especially a Canadian winter!) involves adding a wind resistant or thermal shell via a shoe cover and bulking up with layered or thicker socks.
+Whether you've been thinking about it or not, you're likely already layering your feet.
+Your socks work as a base layer and your shoes as a shell, which is typically enough to keep you warm down to temperatures as low as 10°C. However, staying warm through the winter (especially a winter in Canada!) involves adding a wind resistant or thermal shell via a shoe cover and bulking up with layered or thicker socks.

-- <0°C: Here again it’s all about layers – try a summer weight sock (at NOMAD, we stock a wide range of socks for men and women) underneath your winter socks and stick with your thermal shoe covers.
-And, if you’re serious about cycling in cold weather, check out the DMT WKM1 Winter MTB Shoe and the DMT WKR1 Winter Road Shoes.
-These cycling shoes are designed to wear like your high-quality summer road or MTB cycling shoes, but have the covers built in over a knit design – the integration makes them warmer than any shoe/cover combo.
+<0°C: Here again it's all about layers – try a summer weight sock (at NOMAD, we stock a wide range of socks for men and women) underneath your winter socks and stick with your thermal shoe covers.
+And, if you're serious about cycling in cold weather, check out the winter offerings from DMT - the DMT WKM1 Winter MTB Shoe and the DMT WKR1 Winter Road Shoes.
+These winter cycling shoes are designed to wear like your high-quality summer road or MTB cycling shoes, but have the covers built in over a knit design – the integration makes them warmer than any shoe/cover combo.

 As with any season, wearing sunglasses when on the bike is a must to protect your eyes from flying debris, bugs, and the drying effect of strong winds.
-The winter season is no different and it’s perhaps even more important to protect your eyes as the cold wind can make your eyes water.
+The winter season is no different and it's perhaps even more important to protect your eyes as the cold wind can make your eyes water.
 Canadian winters are often cloudy and overcast, so opting for winter cycling glasses that are lighter in tint can be beneficial.
 At the opposite end of the spectrum, when there is snow on the ground and the sun makes an appearance, you will need something darker as the glare can be intense.
 We recommend taking a look at photochromatic lenses if you just want one pair, which can set you up for all occasions and even work if you get caught after dark with the short days.
-Most brands offer photochromatic options, but we particularly like those from Alba Optics.
+Most brands offer photochromatic options, but we particularly like those from Alba Optics for both your summer and winter cycling gear.

 How Far Into Winter Can You Cycle?